LiterallyTheOne/atmega32_lab/docs/session_4.md

 To do so, we need to take the following steps:

 * Connect 8 7segments to the microcontroller. (in simulation.)
-* in the first 4 7segments we want to show the name of the cryptocurrency.
+* At first, 4 7segments should show the name of the cryptocurrency.
   * For example, we can show `BTC` for Bitcoin.
-* in the second 4 7segments we want to show the price of the cryptocurrency.
+* second, 4 7segments should show the price of the cryptocurrency.
   * We want to show the price with 2 decimal points.
   * For example, for the price, we can show: `84.32`.
 * Data are in 2 arrays:
   * names: contains the names of the cryptocurrencies
   * values: contains the prices of the cryptocurrencies

+## Valid charachters

+For all of us to be in the same page for the character presentation, we all use the presentation provided by [this link](https://en.wikipedia.org/wiki/Seven-segment_display_character_representations#Alphabet)

 ## Example